Stepping up your greens game?

 To use collard greens as a substitute, you're looking at a simple one-to-one ratio.
 Got a recipe that calls for mustard greens?

-Swap them out cup for cup with chopped collard greens.
-Whether you’re making a soulful stew or a quick stir-fry, collard greens slip in effortlessly.
+Whether you're making a soulful stew or a quick stir-fry, collard greens slip in effortlessly - or try them in a hearty soup with chicken and greens.

 Just remember, because they're a tad thicker than mustard greens, they might need a couple more minutes on the stove to get them perfectly tender.
 But that's it - no fuss, no muss.